violetcircus/godot_dialogue/README.md

 which isn't really conducive to player agency and forking paths but definitely works for a lot of games. i'm just a nerd and like to overcomplicate things

+my bad for not really commenting the code. i'm sure you'll figure it out or i'll change it to be better eventually.